three rows of nine collections of different colored petals representing a rainbow on wall in LGBTQIA+ therapy office in Concord, NC

 Is LGBTQIA+ therapy right for you?

 Living with an identity that is different from what society believes is acceptable is often isolating, dangerous, and traumatizing.
 Being attacked for your hairstyle, clothes, or even the way you talk.
 Watching politicians debate your basic human rights.
-Feeling misunderstood and judged by just about everyone around you.
+Feeling misunderstood, criticized and judged by just about everyone around you.

 Growing up LGBTQIA+ for most people means not being understood, not having supportive or safe families, being bullied for being different, and even experiencing neglect and abuse.
 Sadly, surviving this kind of childhood is not even the end of it.

-Moving into adulthood, you are not only still exposed to harmful people, ideologies, and systems, but you have to navigate years of childhood trauma and internalized fears that something is wrong with you.
+Moving into adulthood, you are not only still exposed to harmful people, ideologies, and systems, but you have to navigate life weighed down by years of childhood trauma and internalized fears that something is wrong with you.

 What inclusive therapy for LGBTQIA+ can help with…